paulvpop/drone-mapping-end-to-end-workflow/user_manual.md

 **Step 8:** Move the viewport (the region of the map the app shows to you) to the desired flight path region.

 By default, the location in the viewport will be Lower Manhattan.
 If your drone flight location is close to where you're right now, you can turn on your phone GPS and it will automatically move to that area.
-If, not zoom out of Lower Manhattan and zoom into your region of interest.
+If not, zoom out of Lower Manhattan and zoom into your region of interest.

 <img src="https://github.com/user-attachments/assets/f6a662a2-80d1-467c-9971-58c1a3f4d233" alt="default_viewport" width="500" height="225">
 <img src="https://github.com/user-attachments/assets/aaf5bd08-a6fb-41ec-8aab-9a1dcff34862" alt="zoomed_out_viewport" width="500" height="225">
 <img src="https://github.com/user-attachments/assets/28fb3231-44aa-4aa4-beba-4ce98da2424d" alt="zoomed_in_roi" width="500" height="225"> <br> <br>

 **Step 9:** Specify the altitude (80 m is generally ideal to avoid obstacles but keep reasonably high resolution imagery), speed (slow speeds of 3 m/s or less is recommended for clear capture of images), and overlap (80% overlap in the front and sides (80/80) is recommended.
-For class specific recommendations, you can visit read [this article][1]).Click on 'Norm Mission' and then 'Normal'.
+For class specific recommendations, you can visit read [this article][1]).
+Click on 'Norm Mission' and then 'Normal'.

 <img src="https://github.com/user-attachments/assets/21a01ea1-84cc-4078-92fc-60c043bfb61e" alt="norm_mission" width="500" height="225"> <br>